 An SMS clearly sets out an organisation's approach to safety.
 It promotes clear understanding of the safety systems and consistency in its application at all levels of the ship's operation.
-Importantly, it provides tangible evidence of the precautions and risk mitigation measures that have been taken should the SMS be brought into question following an incident or accident.
+Importantly, it provides tangible evidence of the precautions and risk mitigation measures that have been taken should the SMS be brought into question following a marine incident.